sidarayteli/M2-EmbSys/Project/1_Requirements/README.md

 ### Where
 * It can be use in fields and farms etc.
 ### How
-* To run this system programme is written in C to prevent complication and keep things simple to the user.
+* To run this system, Programme is written in C to prevent complication and keep things simple to the user.